-When enabled, short positions will be opened when an open position gets sold with: profit, autoclose, Stop-Loss, or Trailing Stop-Loss.
+When this is enabled, short positions will be opened when an open position gets sold with profit, autoclose, Stop-Loss, or Trailing Stop-Loss.
 This could be an ideal strategy to prevent losses while making a profit sooner when you've repurchased.

 Shorting percentage profit

-Enter the percentage of profit you want to make on each short.
-Whenever a short position over this percentage, the short position will be closed.
+Under this setting, enter the percentage of profit you want to make on each short.
+Whenever a short position is over this percentage, the short position will be closed.

 Use actual profit

 When enabled, the actual profit calculation is used for percentage profit calculation and for the trailing stop-short.